 Schenley Park Panther Hollow Trail is a 2 mile moderately trafficked loop trail located near Pittsburgh, Pennsylvania that offers scenic views and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.
 Dogs are also able to use this trail.

 My family and I have done this loop so many times and it is always pleasant.
 It also works well to park at one end of the park and walk into Oakland for a museum visit or to sit on the Plaza.